 Late in life, O'Leary mused to a reporter about his success: "How much have I cleaned up?
 I'm satisfied with the results.
 I've got enough to take a trip around the world when I sell my shop.
 Then I'm going to settle down in some live little town."

-Big Jim never got to do that, as he died of natural causes at the age of 56 on January 23, 1925.
+Big Jim never got to do that, as he died of natural causes at the age of 56 in his home at 726 West Garfield Boulevard, on January 23, 1925.
 Big Jim O’Leary knew you had to keep up a good front.
 When Jim died his entire estate was valued at $10,200.

 After his death, the O'Leary gambling house continued to be run by a business partner for a few years, until, somewhat ironically, the place burned down in the second-biggest fire in Chicago history, the 1934 Stockyards fire.
 Jim and his wife are buried next to his parents in a Chicago cemetery.